ofiwg/libfabric/man/fi_av.3.md

   will be updated to 0.
 Failures will contain a fabric errno code.

 - *FI_AV_USER_ID*
-: This flag associates a user-assigned identifier with each AV entry that is returned with any completion entry in place of the AV's address.
+: For address vectors configured without FI_AV_USER_ID specified, this flag associates a user-assigned identifier with each AV entry that is returned with any completion entry in place of the AV's address.
+  If a provider does not support FI_AV_USER_ID with insert, requesting this flag during insert will result runtime failure.

-  This flag is invalid with FI_AV_AUTH_KEY.
+  Using the FI_AV_USER_ID flag per insert is invalid if the AV was opened with the FI_AV_USER_ID or if the corresponding domain was configured with FI_AV_AUTH_KEY.

+  With libfabric 1.20, users are encouraged to specify the FI_AV_USER_ID when opening an AV and use fi_av_set_user_id.

 - *FI_AUTH_KEY*
 : Denotes that the address being inserted should be associated with the